johnsony0/PyTorch-Stock-Predictor/README.md

 ## Features

+- Batch Inputs (make sure to add batch normlization to StockPredictionLSTM class), declare batch_size when calling main:
+`main("META",lookback=60,lookforward=20,batch_size=1,num_epochs=20)`
+- Expandable Features.
+Called within StockDataset.init, you can add more features to norm_data such as `norm_data = np.hstack((norm_close_prices, rsi, norm_volumes))`.
+Make sure the first index of each array is the predicted close price.
+Also the new features should all be normalized using a unique MinMaxScaler.
+Although if the feature is already a value between 0 and 1 such as rsi values, it does not need to be further normalized.
+A caveat to this is if there is only one feature then use `self.data  = {feature}` such as `self.data = norm_data`.
+The rest of the code should work as intended and should not have to be changed to account new features or removal of features.
+- Extensive Data Output
+- GPU Support

 ## Model

+Stocks are a time-series dataset, so using a RNN is a logical choice.
+LSTMs does not suffer from a regular RNN's vanishing gradient problem, and is often better at handling sequential data than RNNs.

+The model consists of 2 LSTM layers, followers by 1 fc layer
 ![model](https://github.com/johnsony0/Pytorch-Stock-Predictor/assets/76934261/508f589a-7ee9-44ad-87e4-a364d0eb346f)

 ## Future Work

 - Improve model
+- Custom LSTM
+- Output dates in the future predictions array
 - Better predictor of value
 - GPU processing capabilities